Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 If you want to retain the User directory between reboots, then it would make sense to store the `C:\Users` directory on the 2nd disk which is automatically exposed by Qubes to all HVMs.
 This 2nd disk is backed by the `private.img` file in the AppVMs' and is not reset upon AppVMs reboot, so the user's directories and profiles would survive the AppVMs reboot, unlike the "root" filesystem which will be reverted to the "golden image" from the Template VM automatically.
 To facilitate such separation of user profiles, Qubes Windows Tools provide an option to automatically move `C:\Users` directory to the 2nd disk backed by `private.img`.
-It's a selectable feature of the installer, but currently working only for Windows 10 and 11.
+It's a selectable feature of the installer.
+For Windows 7, it requires the private disk to be renamed to `Q:` before QWT installation (see above); for Windows 10 and 11, this renaming occurs during QWT installation automatically.
 If that feature is selected during installation, completion of the process requires two reboots:

 -   The private disk is initialized and formatted on the first reboot after tools installation.
 It can't be done **during** the installation because Xen mass storage drivers are not yet active.